NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 }
 ```

-Even though we focused on the `algebraic-server`, the `geometric-server` follows the same overall structure and principles.
+Here we focused on part of the `algebraic-server` implementation, but the `geometric-server` follows the same overall structure and principles.

 ## Clients: the `algebraic-client` and `geometric-client`

-The clients are the final piece of the puzzle.<br>
+The **clients** are the final piece of the puzzle.<br>
 They will use the gRPC interfaces exposed by the servers to perform remote procedure calls and consume the services.

-In our toy project, we'll create two clients: one for the `algebraic-server` and one for the `geometric-server` —
+For our toy project, we'll create two clients: one for the `algebraic-server` and one for the `geometric-server` —
 we'll call them `algebraic-client` and `geometric-client`, respectively.

 As previously mentioned, the clients will use the same generated gRPC code from the servers.<br>